 Available Attachments

 When purchasing a cable machine, your bundle is likely to come with a few standard attachments like D-handles, bars, and ropes.
 While these can support plenty of exercises and movements, you may need to add some additional gear to your cart in order to unlock every exercise you want to perform.
-Do some research to ensure your cable machine has your attachments available and shop accordingly.
+It’s also worth noting that the type of handles you use will affect your muscle engagement, according to a 2016 study that investigated how different handle types on cable machines affect muscle activation during triceps pushdowns.
+(1) Do some research to ensure your cable machine has your attachments available and shop accordingly.

-Remember, too, that attachments are add-ons and they can be purchased at a later date — this can be a helpful way to parcel out your spending as you curate the home gym of your dreams.
+Remember, too, that attachments are add-ons and purchases can be made at a later date — this can be a helpful way to parcel out your spending as you curate the home gym of your dreams.

 Price

-Before making any purchase, you always need to weigh your options and see what you can afford in your budget.
-While some of these products come equipped with many attachments at your disposal, there are also a handful that require you to purchase necessary attachments separately.
-This can turn your purchase into a very expensive one if you are not careful.
-It is always best to set a budget for your machine and weigh what is included with your cable machine purchase before deciding which product to buy.
+Before making any purchase, you always need to weigh your options and see what you can comfortably afford.
+While some of these products come equipped with many attachments and features, others require additional investments.
+This can turn your purchase into a very expensive one if you’re not careful.
+It’s always best to set a budget for your machine and weigh what is included with your cable machine purchase before deciding which product to buy.

 Cable Machines FAQs